yanliu1111/c-sharp-dot-net-essential-training/README.md

 # C# and .NET Essential Training

 This is the repository for the LinkedIn Learning course C# and .NET Essential Training.
-The full course is available from [LinkedIn Learning][lil-course-url].
+The full course is available from [LinkedIn Learning][lil-course-url]. <br>
 <img
     style="display: block;
            margin-left: auto;